franchsli/whatsapp_clone_django/README.md

 - Use with statements in frecuently used field lookups in the HTML.
 - Implement a dynamic status length:
-  - If its a photo 5 secs
+  - If its a photo 5 secs.
-  - if its a long text (more than 200 chars) 10 secs
+  - if its a long text (more than 200 chars) 10 secs.
   - if its a video, the length of the video.
-  - Or if its not a video, 5 secs and users should be able to pause the event (like whatsapp)
+  - Or if its not a video, 5 secs and users should be able to pause the event (like whatsapp).

 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.